Dutch insurer EXIN to buy 75 percent of Greek NBG's insurance unit

-ATHENS Dutch insurance group EXIN agreed to buy a 75 percent stake in Greek lender National Bank's (NBG) (NBGr.AT) insurance subsidiary for 718 million euros (£632 million), it said on Thursday.
+ATHENS (Reuters) - Dutch insurance group EXIN agreed to buy a 75 percent stake in Greek lender National Bank's (NBG) (NBGr.AT) insurance subsidiary for 718 million euros (£632 million), it said on Thursday.

 NBG, Greece's second-largest bank by assets, is selling the unit as part of a restructuring plan approved by the European Union to exit non-banking operations and focus on core banking.